 (Prerequisite: BIOL 245, or, for Neuroscience majors, PSYC 231) Study of the organization and function of the neuron, neural circuits, and the major sensory and motor components of the central nervous system; bioelectric phenomena, synaptic transmission; the neural basis for higher functions such as cognition, memory, and learning.
-Three hours lecture; three hours lab.
+Three hours lecture.
 (Also listed as BIOL 348.)